bbauska/UofM-AdvStyling/readme.md

 other things like that.

-So, for us when it came time to actually print out the directions, the computer would recognize that we\'re trying to print them out, and use a completely different style sheet.
+So, for us when it came time to actually print out the directions, the computer would recognize that we&apos;re trying to print them out, and use a completely different style sheet.
 And this was a big step forward for us, because it allowed us to, again, have different content and style depending upon the platform.